ogbeche77/car-selection-app/client/README.md

 ## General info

 Car-Selection-App allows users to select their car from a directory of registered cars.
 The data is provided by the api server in this repo.
-The api provides a list of available makes, models of each car make and their features like engine capacity, engine power, fuel type and body type.
+The api provides a list of available makes, models of each car make and their features like engine capacity,engine power, fuel type and body type.

 ## Technologies